mdtanker/polartoolkit/.github/CONTRIBUTING.md

 Pull requests will automatically have tests run by GitHub Actions.
 This includes running both the unit tests as well as code linters.
-Github will show the status of these checks on the pull request.
+GitHub will show the status of these checks on the pull request.
 Try to get them all passing (green).
 If you have any trouble, leave a comment in the PR or [post on the GH discussions page](https://github.com/mdtanker/antarctic_plots/discussions).